manognadeva/Aviation-Analysis-Power-BI-Dashboard/README.md

 # Aviation-Analysis-Power-BI-Dashboard

-This repository showcases an in-depth **Power BI dashboard project** that analyzes the global and U.S. aviation industry.
+This **Power BI dashboard project** analyzes the global and U.S. aviation industry.
 The project provides a multi-faceted view of how the aviation sector has evolved over time — particularly before, during, and after the COVID-19 pandemic — by examining metrics like **passenger volume, revenue, profit margins, operational performance, and delay causes**.

 ---